Frequently asked questions

 The UCLA Center for Accessible Education offers a page of resources.

-- Due to public health concerns, the University of California Education Abroad Program has made the decision to suspend fall-term 2020 programs and yearlong programs beginning in fall 2020 in all locations.
+- The University of California Education Abroad Program has made the decision to suspend all spring 2021 programs in all locations, as well as many summer and fall 2021 programs.
 Impacted students have been emailed by the UCEAP Systemwide Office and UCLA IEO about the news.
 Read the entire statement.

 - The international education office has a COVID-19 FAQ with more information.